awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 ### Roadmap of Enhancements
 Our biggest enhancement is the ability to rent a monkey for your event rather than simply purchasing one, which would be impractical to do through an e-store.

-We plan to implement the ability to read customer reviews on the monkey you are currently viewing, as well as the ability to write reviews for monkeys who you have previously rented.
+We have also implemented the ability to write reviews after you return a monkey that you have rented.
+Each monkey's product page displays their average rating, as well as a list of written reviews from users who have rented them.

 ## Application Domain